AthiraThulasi/JavaLearningJournal/43_Classes_and_Objects/README.md

 ```
 java executes RHS first → new Student():

+new keyword = always creates a new object in the heap.

 When ever an object is created 3 things happen -

 Step 1: Student class is loaded into memory .